In today’s world, you don’t need to be a pro to launch your own podcast. It’s easier for anyone to launch a successful podcast than ever before.

 Don’t make the mistake that most newbies make.
 That is, they’ll act like they’re talking to the mic or themselves.

 The goal is to sound like you’re talking to your listeners.
-So, create a persona in your head and pretend like they’re in the room.
+So, create your podcast persona in your head and pretend like they’re in the room.
 The more you practice, the more natural your monologue will sound.

 If you have a co-host, it’ll be a little easier.
 You don’t have to do much imagination as a real person is sitting across the table.